johnrraymond/greatlibraryserver/readme.md

 4. Remove the heavy node_modules commits jrr made and move to using package.json
 5. Add twitter-like capabilities for the messaging components of the site
 6. Add domain name marketplace to the site
 7. Create a react-native ereader for the books in the library
+8. Add an author portal for editing the text and other memecodes

 # The Great Library’s Requirements